hengjiew/MFIX-Exa/docs/source/inputs/InputsProblemDefinition.rst

    solids.types = mysolid

-   mysolid.molecular_weight = constant
-   mysolid.molecular_weight.constant = 18.01528

-   mysolid.reference_temperature = 298.15
+   solids.reference_temperature = 298.15

-   mysolid.specific_heat = constant
-   mysolid.specific_heat.constant = 4186

-   mysolid.species = H2O
+   solids.species = H2O

    # this is optional. it has to be specified in case it is different than
    # the value passed in the species section